 - Give kids an excuse to play in the dirt.
 Kids love playing in the dirt, so you might as well get some veggies out of the deal and give them everything they need to start a garden.

 How to Wrap It: Give the little one a few packets of seeds so they can start a family garden.
-If you like this idea but you have a black thumb (hello, that’s me!), here’s the all-in-one garden starter package we used and loved.
+If you like this idea but you have a black thumb (hello, that’s me!), do what we did and use an all-in-one garden kit like this.

 - Fill a basket with supplies.
 Find a fun kids’ activity, craft, or art project, then fill a basket with all the supplies the kids will need.